-Dr. Tom Kent, Chairperson of the Math & Computer Science department will send an email with further details regarding this exam (usernames and passwords).
-If you have not received an email before the middle of January 2016, from Dr. Kent with your username and password, please email him (firstname.lastname@example.org) and ask for a username and password for the Calculus (Level 2) Placement Exam.
+Dr. Tom Kent, Chairperson of the Math & Computer Science department has sent an email to all students with their username with details regarding this exam (usernames and passwords).
+If you have not received an email, please contact Marcie Gaughan @ 570-348-6265.

 You may choose to take the exam at any time during this time period.
 Once you login, you only have one attempt.
 Once you start the exam, you must finish it within 90 minutes.
 You are expected to abide by all university rules and code of conduct for exams, complete the exam independently, without the use of a calculator, and without the use of google,etc. This is for your own benefit.
 By following these guidelines, both you and the math department will have a better feel for how prepared you are for the class.
 Most importantly, you will be able to determine if you really know the material.

 When you take the exam, please note that the exam is divided into several pages (5 or 6 problems on each page).
 When you finish each page, simply go on to the next page (by clicking on the page number).
 Do not click on the GRADE TEST button until you are ready to submit your exam and receive your final score.
 However, be sure to click on GRADE TEST button before your time expires (within 90 minutes) or you may not receive full credit for your work.